Nonparametric modal regression: Introduction

 We focus on a nonparametric estimate of the conditional mode set, derived from a kernel density estimator (KDE):

-where \smash{$\hat{p}_n(x,y)$} is the joint KDE of $X,Y$. \cite{scott1992multivariate} proposed this plug-in estimator for modal regression, and \cite{Einbeck2006} proposed a fast algorithm.
+where $\hat{p}_n(x,y)$ is the joint KDE of $X,Y$. \citet{scott1992multivariate} proposed this plug-in estimator for modal regression, and \citet{Einbeck2006} proposed a fast algorithm.
 We extend the work of these authors by giving a thorough treatment and analysis of nonparametric modal regression.
-In particular, our contributions are as follows.

-\begin{enumerate} \item We study the geometric properties of modal regression. \item We prove consistency of the nonparametric modal regression estimator, and furthermore derive explicit convergence rates, with respect to various error metrics. \item We propose a method for constructing confidence sets, using the bootstrap, and prove that it has proper asymptotic coverage. \item We propose a method for constructing prediction sets, based on plug-in methods, and prove that the population prediction sets from this method can be smaller than those based on the regression function. \item We propose a rule for selecting the smoothing bandwidth of the KDE based on minimizing the size of prediction sets. \item We draw enlightening comparisons to mixture regression (which suggests a clustering method using modal regression) and to density ridge estimation. \end{enumerate}
+In particular, our contributions are as follows. \begin{longlist}[2.] \item[1.]
+We study the geometric properties of modal regression. \item[2.]
+We prove consistency of the nonparametric modal regression estimator, and furthermore derive explicit convergence rates, with respect to various error metrics. \item[3.]
+We propose a method for constructing confidence sets, using the bootstrap, and prove that it has proper asymptotic coverage. \item[4.]
+We propose a method for constructing prediction sets, based on plug-in methods, and prove that the population prediction sets from this method can be smaller than those based on the regression function. \item[5.]
+We propose a rule for selecting the smoothing bandwidth of the KDE based on minimizing the size of prediction sets. \item[6.]
+We draw enlightening comparisons to mixture regression (which suggests a clustering method using modal regression) and to density ridge estimation. \end{longlist}

-We begin by reviewing basic properties of modal regression and recalling previous work, in Section \ref{sec::review}.
-Sections \ref{sec::geometry} through \ref{sec::density} then follow roughly the topics described in items 1--6 above.
-In Section \ref{sec::discussion} we end with some discussion.
-Simple R code for the modal regression and some simulation data sets used in this paper can be found at \url{http://www.stat.cmu.edu/~yenchic/ModalRegression.zip}.
+We begin by reviewing basic properties of modal regression and recalling previous work, in Section~\ref{secreview}.
+Sections~\ref {secgeometry} through \ref{secdensity} then follow roughly the topics described in items 1--6 above.
+In Section~\ref {secdiscussion}, we end with some discussion.
+Simple R code for the modal regression and some simulation data sets used in this paper can be found at \surl{http://www.stat.cmu.edu/\textasciitilde yenchic/\\ModalRegression.zip}.